Palkovsky/AudioPi/README.md

 	{"name" : "name_desc", "value" : 3},
 	{"name" : "length_asc", "value" : 4}
 	When passing sort, tsort param you can give 'name' or 'value' value.
 It'll be properly parsed and served.

+/data [POST, GET]
+	-path = path to explore
+	-meta = get additional metadata if true
+	-sort, supports only 1 and 3

 Gets all tracks on the filesystem
 /all_tracks [GET]